Slavery in Africa: North Africa

 Chattel slavery was legal and widespread throughout North Africa, be it under Ancient Carthage (ca. 814 BC – 146 BC), or later when the region was controlled by the Roman Empire (145 BC – ca. 430 AD) and the Eastern Romans (533 to 695 AD).
 A slave trade bringing Saharans through the desert to North Africa, which existed in Roman times, continued and documentary evidence in the Nile Valley shows it to have been regulated there by treaty.
-As the Roman republic expanded, it enslaved defeated enemies and Roman conquests in Africa were no exception.
+As the Roman Republic expanded, it enslaved defeated enemies and Roman conquests in Africa were no exception.
 For example, Orosius records that Rome enslaved 27,000 people from North Africa in 256 BC.
 Piracy became an important source of slaves for the Roman Empire and in the 5th century AD pirates would raid coastal North African villages and enslave those captured.

 Chattel slavery persisted after the fall of the Roman Empire in the largely Christian communities of the region.
 After the Islamic trade expansion across the Sahara, the practices continued and eventually, the assimilative form of slavery spread to major societies on the southern end of the Sahara (such as Mali, Songhai, and Ghana).
 The medieval slave trade in Europe was mainly to the East and South: the Christian Byzantine Empire and the Muslim World were the destinations, and Central and Eastern Europe an important source of slaves.
-The slave trade in medieval Europe was carried out in parts of Europe by both Christians and Jews.
-In the early medieval period, Jews had a near-monopoly on trade between Islamic and Christian countries, but by the thirteenth century this no longer applied to the slave trade.